raomin/ESPAltherma/README.md

 5. You're ready to go!
 Connect your ESP32 and click -> Upload!

-### Step 2: Connecting to the Heat pump
+## Step 2: Connecting to the Heat pump

 1. Turn OFF your heat pump at the circuit breaker.
-2. Unscrew your pannel to access the main PCB of your indoor unit.
+2. Unscrew your pannel to access the main PCB of your unit.
 3. Localize the X10A connector on your the PCB.
 This is the serial port on the main PCB.
 4. Using the 5 pin connector or 4 Dupont wires, connect the ESP32 as follow.
 Pay attention to the orientation of the socket.

-#### Daikin Altherma 4 pin X10A Connection
+### Daikin Altherma 4 pin X10A Connection

 ![The X10A connector](doc/images/schematics.png)